 How Debt Consolidation Helps in Debt Management

-This process is suitable for individuals with high credit card debt and several small loans.
-After consolidating the debt, borrowers are advised to close old credit cards or reduce the credit limit to avoid falling back into debt.
-Debt consolidation is just the first step; long-term budget management is still necessary.
+This program is best for those with large balances on their credit cards and several small loans.
+After consolidation, borrowers are advised to either close their old credit cards or decrease their credit limit in order to prevent them from falling back into the hole that they dug.
+Debt consolidation is only the beginning; budget management is still necessary.

 What is the Difference Between Debt Consolidation and a Loan for Debt Repayment?

-Debt consolidation is a specific action to combine existing debts into one new loan.
-The goal is to lower the interest rate and simplify monthly payments.
-A loan for debt repayment, on the other hand, refers to any loan used to pay off debt – for example, an individual might take a personal loan to pay off one large debt without combining it with other debts.
+Debt consolidation is a term used to refer specifically to the act of grouping existing debt into a new loan in order to lower the interest rate and/or simplify monthly payments.
+A loan for debt repayment refers to any loan used to pay off a debt – say, you take a personal loan to pay off debt, but don’t consolidate that debt with other debts.

 Economic Trends and Household Debt in Malaysia 2025-2026

-Therefore, the use of loans for debt repayment and debt management strategies is expected to remain important in helping households stabilize their finances.
+It follows that the usage of loans for debt repayment and debt reduction strategies should continue to be important in allowing households to stabilize their financial position.

 Always plan your spending and spend according to your ability.
 This helps to prevent new debt burdens.